Moxtra/moxtra-bot-sdk-java/README.md

 ## Examples

-Check the `examples` directory to see the example of the following capabiliies:
+Check the `examples` directory to see the example of the following capabilities:

 - Send text message
 - Using regular expression to capture text message